 A group of young counselors at Camp Crystal Lake are murdered by the mother of a young boy who drowned years before due to the original staff’s neglect.

 The original may have made teenagers scared to go camping in the woods for years to come, while the many sequels (11 and counting) kept the fear alive.
-So the franchising is slightly excessive, the good news is it is purely fictional.
+So the franchising is slightly excessive, but the good news is that the movies are purely fictional.
 Yes, all of it is the work of some supremely creative folks.
 Well, “supremely” may be a strong word, but to be able to recycle the same plot line into tons of movies, TV shows, books, etc., you need to have an active imagination.

 Go or no go: Blairstown is a small rural township.
 Go nuts.
 As for taking your chances at summer camp – odds are slim that a mass-murdering psycho is out seeking revenge on the counselors so gather round the campfire with no worries.

 >> Find great places to make a summer splash in the US

 Dead Calm, 1989 – Great Barrier Reef, Australia